Ylenia Carrisi

 Ylenia Maria Sole Carrisi (born November 29, 1970 – missing since January 6, 1994) was the eldest daughter of Italian singers and actors Albano Carrisi and Romina Power.
-She disappeared under mysterious circumstances while visiting New Orleans, Louisiana, in January 1994.
-Carrisi, upon her father's request, was declared presumed dead in December 2014.
+She disappeared under mysterious circumstances while visiting New Orleans, Louisiana, in January 1994, and was declared presumed dead in December 2014 upon her father's request.

-Family
+Early life

-Ylenia was born in Rome on November 29, 1970, the eldest daughter of Albano Carrisi and Romina Power.
+Carrisi was born in Rome on November 29, 1970, the eldest daughter of Albano Carrisi and Romina Power, an Italian-American couple of singers and actors who primarily performed as a duo.
 Her maternal grandparents are American actor Tyrone Power and Mexican actress Linda Christian.

-Life

 In 1983, she appeared with her parents in the film Champagne in paradiso.
-Later on, she was a letter-turner on the Italian version of Wheel of Fortune.
+In 1989, she was a letter-turner on La ruota della fortuna, the Italian version of Wheel of Fortune.
 She planned to become a novelist, and studied literature at King's College London, where she received the highest marks in her year.